Floating cities and islands in fiction

 The flying island of Laputa from Gulliver's Travels.
 (Illustrated 1795.)

 In science fiction and fantasy, floating cities and islands are a common trope, ranging from cities and islands that float on water to ones that float in the atmosphere of a planet by purported scientific technologies or by magical means.
 While very large floating structures have been constructed or proposed in real life, aerial cities and islands remain in the realm of fiction.

 Seaborne cities and islands

 Seaborne floating islands have been found in literature since Homer's Odyssey, written near the end of the 8th century BCE, described the island of Aeolia.
 They reappear in Pliny the Elder's Natural History of the 1st century CE.

 Richard Head's 1673 novel The Floating Island describes a fictional island named Scotia Moria.
 In The Voyages of Doctor Dolittle, the characters sail to a floating island, which later becomes fixed in place.
-In the DC comics story of Wonder Woman, Themyscira is a group of floating islands.
-In Jules Verne's Propeller Island, the characters are on an artificial floating island that is actually a huge ship.
+In the DC Comics universe, Themyscira is sometimes depicted as a group of floating islands.
+In Jules Verne's Propeller Island, the characters are on an artificial floating island that is actually a ship.
 In Yann Martel's novel Life of Pi, there is a floating island.
+In Michael Ende's children's novel "Jim Button and Luke the Engine Driver" the main characters resolve the presumed problem of overpopulation of the original island by attaching a floating extension to it.